shishir-roy/shoppingKori-master/README.md

 <img src="ecommerce/client/images/cart.png" width="1138pixel" height="728pixel">

-ShoppingKori is an online shopping application which offers a digital platform for vendors as well as customers for selling and buying Bengali Products.

 ### Built With
 * [LoopBack](https://loopback.io/): LoopBack is a highly extensible, open-source Node.js framework based on Express that enables to quickly create APIs and microservices composed from backend systems such as databases and REST services.